fearlessiron/BetterCostStrings/BetterCostStringsWotC/README.md

 ## Compatibility

 This mod can be activated for existing campaigns.
-It overrides the class "UIUtilities_Strategy", so it is incompatible with other mods that override the same class.
+The X2WOTCCommunityHighlander mod (v1.26.3 or later) is required.